sktrinh12/jenkins-on-aws/README.md

 ---

-The ‘Docker Image` field would be the tag name of the Docker image that was created from the `Dockerfile`.
+The 'Docker Image' field would be the tag name of the Docker image that was created from the `Dockerfile`.